The magnificent men of England’s swinging 20s

 What’s happening here?

-It’s January 1924 at Swansea’s St Helens Ground and England are leading Wales 8-3 at the break.
+It’s January 1924 at Swansea’s St Helens Ground and England are leading 8-3 at the break.
 Teams stayed on at half-time back then and a bold photographer – name unknown – has ventured onto the pitch and approached the huddle, unheard of in those days.
 From left to right we have Jake Jacob, Bevan Chantrill, Alan Robson, Arthur Blakiston, Geoff Conway, Tom Voyce, skipper Wavell Wakefield, Ronald Cove-Smith and Bill Luddingtton.

 What’s the story behind the picture?